Rosh Hashanah 2018 is Sunday, September 9th

 Jews also eat a round loaf of bread called challah.
 The round shape means several things, such as the world (because this is when G-d created the world), a crown, or the circle of life (life goes on and on).
 The challah is also made with honey and raisins.

-The following Rosh Hashanah recipes are easy to prepare.
+The following Rosh Hashanah recipes are easy to prepare and are from my own personal recipe box.
 Be sure to adjust the amounts to serve the number of guests at your table.

 1-8 ounce package cream cheese